scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 #### Step 8.3.5 Custom MQTT message mappers

 As a gateway developer, you are able to fork and add custom mappers using following [interface](https://github.com/thingsboard/thingsboard-gateway/blob/release-1.0/src/main/java/org/thingsboard/gateway/extensions/mqtt/client/conf/mapping/MqttDataConverter.java).
-Feel free to submit PRs with your custom mapper implementations if you believe that they may be useful for the ThingsBoard community.
+Feel free to submit PRs with your custom mapper implementations if you believe that they may be useful for the Pacificsoft community.

 ## Step 9.
 Connect to external OPC-UA server